Perfect Short Ballerina Nails at Home – DIY Step-by-Step

 Short ballerina nails with tapered sides and flat tips for elegance.

 Short ballerina nails feature slightly tapered sides with a flat, squared-off tip, resembling the shape of a ballerina’s pointe shoe.
+They’re often compared to coffin nails, but ballerina nails tend to have a slimmer, more delicate profile.

-Perfect for busy lifestyles, elegant everyday looks, and minimalist nail designs, short ballerina nails are both trendy and practical.
+busy lifestyles, elegant everyday looks, and minimalist nail designs, short ballerina nails are both trendy and practical.

 Why Shape Your Own Short Ballerina Nails?